Responsive Images

 , and picture

-element to implement responsive images.
+elements to implement responsive images.
 Learn how the browser loads a webpage to understand this.

-is parsed - If an image candidate string for an element has the width descriptor specified, all other image candidate strings for that element must also have the width descriptor specified.
-Also, if an element has a size attribute present, all image candidate strings for that element must have the width descriptor specified.
+is parsed: If an image candidate string for an element has the width descriptor specified, all other image candidate strings for that element must also have the width descriptor specified.
+Also, if an element has a sizes

 Why do we use width and not a height in srcset?